Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Model order reduction

 \subsubsection{Selecting a subset of hysteretic variables}

 For data generation, we numerically integrate the full system, over some time interval $[0,T]$ with $N_t $ points in time.
-This process is carried out $N_{\trm{s}}$ times with different random representative initial conditions\footnote{ For example, for unforced transients, we set the initial modal coordinate values for the first few modes to be random numbers of appropriate size to match displacement magnitudes of interest.
-Each simulation would have a different random set of initial modal coordinate values.
-The integration duration $T$ is selected to obtain several cycles of oscillation of the lowest mode, along with some significant decay in oscillation amplitude.}.
+This process is carried out $N_{\trm{s}}$ times with different random representative initial conditions as described above.
+The integration duration $T$ is chosen as 1 second, which gives several cycles of oscillation of the lowest mode along with some significant decay in oscillation amplitude.
 For each such solution with a random initial condition, upon arranging the $z$ variables' solutions side by side in columns, a matrix of size $n_{\trm{g}} n_{\trm{e}}\ts N_t$ is generated.
 This matrix is divided by its Frobenius norm, i.e., the square root of the sum of squares of all elements.
 We stack $N_{\trm{s}}$ such normalized matrices, one from each simulation, side by side to form a bigger matrix $\mbf{Z}$ of size ${n_{\trm{g}} n_{\trm{e}} \ts N_t N_{\trm{s}}}$.
 Clearly, the dimension of the row-space of $\mbf{Z}$ is at most $n_{\trm{g}}n_{\trm{e}}$, because that is the total number of rows.
-Identification of a useful subset of hysteretic variables is now a matter of selecting rows of $\mbf{Z}$ which contain a high level of independent information.
+Identification of a useful subset of hysteretic variables is {equivalent to identifying a useful subset of the rows of \({\bf Z}\).
+Therefore the problem we face now is that of} selecting rows of $\mbf{Z}$ which contain a high level of independent information.

 Selecting a finite subset of the rows of $\mbf{Z}$ is a combinatorial optimization problem.
-For example, if we start with $n_{\trm{g}} n_{\trm{e}} = 900$ and want to select a subset of size, say, 100, then the total number of subsets possible is
+For example, if we start with $n_{\trm{g}} n_{\trm{e}} = 900$ and want to select a subset of size, say, 100, then the total number of subsets possible is {extremely large and only a modest number of them can realistically be checked.
+Sometimes low-rank approximations to data matrices can be obtained using} the proper orthogonal decomposition (POD) \cite{chatterjee2000introduction}, {but that technique is not useful here because it does not select a subset of rows}.

+Here, for a simple practical solution, we use a greedy algorithm {that is closely related to a use of the QR decomposition (rank deficient least squares solutions) discussed in \cite{golub2013matrix}.
+Although it is not guaranteed to give the best solution, we will see that it does give a reasonably good solution.}